Crane Accidents and Workers’ Compensation

 If for some reason, the amount awarded to you is not enough, or if your injury was the direct result of a non-affiliated third party, we can also prepare a personal injury claim on your behalf.
 Should your injury render you unable to work permanently, we can walk you through the steps of applying for Social Security Disability.
 Whatever you decide to do, you can rest assured that we will treat your case with the respect it deserves.
 We collaborate with your doctors, keep your union reps informed, and work efficiently yet effectively to make sure that you can collect your workers’ compensation benefits as quickly as possible.

 Our Philadelphia Workers’ Compensation Lawyers Provide Help for Construction Workers and Their Families After a Crane-Related Worksite Accident

-Larry Pitt & Associates maintains multiple offices throughout Pennsylvania for the convenience of our clients.
+Larry Pitt & Associates, P.C. maintains multiple offices throughout Pennsylvania for the convenience of our clients.
 For the last 40 years, we have been the law firm you can trust to protect you and your loved ones, and we will continue to be that firm for as long as you let us.
 If you were injured by a crane on a construction site, or lost your loved one to a fatal workplace accident, our Philadelphia workers’ compensation lawyers want to help.
 Please call 888-PITT-LAW or fill out our contact form to make an appointment with us.
 We proudly represent clients throughout Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.